epfl-ada/ada-2021-project-abracadabra/README.md

 ## Abstract

 Using natural language processing to express the sentiment of all quotes, our project aims to analyze the happiness level of a subset of authors over a period of time.
 We will then focus on a specific set of authors that are working in a similar field, and try to observe how historical events/dates impacted the positivity levels expressed in their quotes.
-Our project will help understanding how much a population has been impacted by some of the biggest catastrophe such as economics crisis or pandemics, as well as positive events like
+Our project will help understand how much a population, a small crowd, or even an individual has been impacted by some of the biggest catastrophe such as economic crisis and pandemics and how long did it take them to recover and reach their regular level of happiness.

 ## Research Questions

 - Is there a link between jobs mental state
-- How does  the positivity of the speakers evoluate over a given period of time
+- How does  the positivity of the speakers evaluate over a given period of time
 - Can we correlate the positivity changes of different professions speakers such as medical workers, finance workers, and climate activists with multiple history events such as the COVID19 pandemic, the subprime crisis, or global warming.
 - In the case of quotes that are classified as neutral, how could we accentuate the positivity evaluation.